Fade In, Fade Out!

 “You look a bit ruffled up, are you in some sort of trouble?” he asked.
 “I know this place well.
 Tell me, I can help you out.”

 I told him about my predicament in finding supper.
-He took me to a nearby shop, bought chewing gum and offered me one.
+He took me to a nearby shop, bought cigarettes, lighted him, and offered me one.
 I politely refused.
 He relaxed, making me relax too.
 We continued our conversation, but I lost track of the thread apart from the fact that he promised to take me to a good food joint.
 After finishing his fag he asked me to come with him.

 We hit the main road and walked in the direction which I thought took us farther away from the guest house.
 This time I felt confident about finally quashing my hunger protests.
 A few yards on the main road we turned right towards a lane, at the end of the lane I could see an illuminated restaurant.
 His steps became quicker as I followed him in…